rolandhordos/Study-ReactNative/README.md

 ### 0.0.4 Layout

-Colors can wait, layouts are hard.
-Let's try something a little more difficult.
+Colors can wait, layouts for mobile are hard.
+Let's try something a little more difficult, leading with Test.

+Key to FlexBox seems to be always knowing it's forward direction.
+Decided to always set this, making the important flex direction declarative.
+Concise works where syntax is intuitive.

 ## Q & A